-The Company does not have any subsidiary, associate or joint venture company as at March 31, 2023 or during the Financial Year ended on that date.
+The Company does not have any subsidiary, associate or joint venture as at March 31, 2024 and did not have it any time during the Financial Year ended on that date.

 31. Particulars regarding conservation of energy, technology absorption, and foreign exchange earnings and outgo